The Ebony Cat & The Million-Dollar Tree Necklace - Cross Jewelers

 The Ebony Cat

-*Ebony is called the million-dollar tree because it’s so valuable.
+Ebony is called the million-dollar tree because it’s so valuable.
 A cubic foot of fine ebony wood goes for $1,300.
 It’s easy to see why the tree is endangered.
-Ebony wood at the heart of the tree is so dark it’s black.
+Ebony wood at the tree’s heart is so dark it’s black.
 The wood is so dense it sinks in water.
 The tree grows in tropical rainforests.
-These balls are pure, dark ebony with 265 brass spots…leopard spots.
+These balls are pure, dark ebony with 265 brass spots…panther spots (read more about panther spots below).
 The beads were hand-made in the 1950s.

-Who should buy this Leopard Spots Tropical Rainforest necklace?
+Who should buy The Ebony Cat & The Million Dollar Tree Necklace?
 We suggest someone who spends time each year in a warm climate.
-Someone who wears white: a white hat, white blouse, white pants, white skirt.
-We suggest someone who loves white.
 This necklace allows you the freedom to move cat-like in your tropical rainforest…creates a dramatic presence wherever you go.
 You will impress whoever you’re with.

 READ MORE